jabbany/CommentCoreLibrary/ReadMe.md

-### Note
+## Note
-This version incorporates the library with player API(IFrame) from popular video sites such as YouTube, Dailymotion and etc..
+This is a modified version of Comment Core Library which incorporates native player (IFrame API) from popular video sites such as YouTube, Dailymotion, etc..

-Compliance to the ToS of these video sites is particularly noted.

 # Readme
 The CommentCoreLibrary is a set of javascript 'classes' that make up the core controller for comment